 This report contains the compilation of the final recommendations gathered from the main EU port and shipping stakeholders and the partners of the EALING consortium to bring forward the deployment of SSE infrastructures in European ports.
-It constitutes the third deliverable of Activity 1 (the first being the Detailed analysis on the existing national/port regulations directly or indirectly related to shore side electricity supply (Milestone 4) and the second the Executive Summary on Ports Questionnaire), as well as the means of verification of Milestone 6: Final recommendations for a harmonised framework on OPS in EU ports.
+It constitutes the second deliverable of Activity 1 (the first being the Report on the detailed analysis on the existing national/port regulations directly or indirectly related to shore side electricity supply (Milestone 4), as well as the means of verification of Milestone 6: Final recommendations for a harmonised framework on OPS in EU ports.